tsu1980/diagnostics-eventflow-bigquery/README.md

 ]
 ```

+### 4. Create an EventFlow pipeline
-4. Create an EventFlow pipeline in your application code using the code below.
+Create an EventFlow pipeline in your application code using the code below.
 Run your application and see your traces in console output or in Google BigQuery.
 ```csharp
     using (var pipeline = DiagnosticPipelineFactory.CreatePipeline("eventFlowConfig.json"))
     {